Last Updated on 11 October 2024 by Cycloscope

 The peculiarity of Shitiping is again weird rock formations, really worth spending one hour taking pictures and admiring the alien landscape.

-Sanxiantai is an islet connected to the mainland by a beautiful pedestrian bridge, made into a series of arches which reminds of a dragon, the islet’s landscape is also pretty cool.
+Sanxiantai is an islet connected to the mainland by a beautiful pedestrian bridge, made into a series of arches that remind of a dragon, the islet’s landscape is also pretty cool.
 Nearby, a few km north, is a small aboriginal village famous for goat breeding, a funny place to spend a night.

 Xiaoyeliu is again another rock formations area, surrounded by a sort of botanical garden full of rare and beautiful plants.
 Also here there’s an official campground.

-You can stop to visit Shitiping while heading south to Sanxiantai and Xiaoyeliu, all of these places make as nice and relaxing 1-night stopover if you have time, especially if you’re traveling by bicycle.
+You can stop to visit Shitiping while heading south to Sanxiantai and Xiaoyeliu, all of these places make a nice and relaxing 1-night stopover if you have time, especially if you’re traveling by bicycle.ย

 9. Jiupeng desert and Nanren shore